google/WebFundamentals/src/content/en/tools/puppeteer/articles/ssr.md

 something more complex like a library or framework.
 To be honest, your tech stack doesn't matter.
 What matters is that you spent a lot of time building Awesome Web Thing and users are unable to discover it.
-The other reason you might be here is because some article out on The Web mentioned that server-side rendering is good for performance.
+The other reason you might be here is because some articles out on The Web mentioned that server-side rendering is good for performance.
 You're here for that quick win to reduce [JavaScript startup cost](/web/fundamentals/performance/optimizing-content-efficiency/javascript-startup-optimization/) and improve